strimzi/proposals/035-cluster-wide-volume-usage-quota-managemnet.md

     - The action should be one of `PAUSE` or `OPEN`.
     - Defaulting to `PAUSE` as the fail-safe option.
 - Publish a metric showing when it is applying throttling due to a lack of data.
 - Apply a freshness check to the volume usage it reads and ignore stale state [3].
 The threshold for staleness should be a configuration parameter

+#### Implementation details

+##### Internal API within the quota plugin

+To make all this work the quota plugin will need to introduce some new interfaces:

+1. A Quota Policy - To encapsulate the logic for evaluating if a volume `complies` or `breaches` a policy
+2. A Quota Factor Source - To calculate the factor in the range `0..100`% to apply to the entries in the quota map
+3. A Data Source - To publish the current volume usage for the broker in question.

+One can envisage a model where the Quota policy was externalised to a separate service which calculated the quota factor and thus the Quota Factor Source would just provider a wrapper round that external service.
+For the purposes of this proposal all three interfaces would be implemented with the current quota plugin.

+In this proposal the Factor Source implementation would have the kafka consumer and delegate to the quota policy to determine what factor to apply.

+While the Data source would periodically calculate and publish the usage metrics for the local broker.

-#### Message schema
+##### Message schema

 For simplicity and debug ability the message should be encoded as JSON, but could be converted to a more space efficient format later on if justified.

-##### Message
+###### Message

 | Field      | Type                                    | Description                                                                   |
 |------------|-----------------------------------------|-------------------------------------------------------------------------------|